utkuoruc/SpotifyClone/README.md

 [<img src="assets/song.png" width="216" height="476"/>](assets/song.png)

 The part I struggled with was the Notification Player part.
-I know other Spotify Clone Apps out there don't have a Notification Player feature, but I wanted to implement it in order to gain extra functionality.
-Also, it actually can play music.
+Other Spotify Clone Apps out there don't have a Notification Player feature, but I wanted to implement it in order to gain extra functionality.

+## How we supposed to test the application?

 You can run the application by simply opening it with Android Studio.
 I will also provide an APK file in apk directory, if there is no apk directory, then I probably didn't provided it yet so stay tuned